wpbindt/wpbindt.github.io/_posts/2024-03-06-git-commit-fix-tests.markdown

 # Prefer fakes over mocks

 # Don't fake what you don't own
-Suppose you're implementing some public transport planning application, and your users are complaining that when they use your app they tend to forget to look outside for the weather to see if they need to bring an umbrella or whatever.
+Suppose you're implementing some public transport planning application, and your users are complaining that when they use your app they tend to forget to look outside to see if they need to bring an umbrella.
 You decide to help them out by adding clothing suggestions to your suggested routes.
 Simple enough, if your user asks for a route from A to B starting at 5:30PM, you do your usual computations, suggest them "Take bus 9 at 5:32PM", and you call out to some weather api to see if it's raining at 5:32PM.
 If it is, your app will suggest "Take bus 9 at 5:32PM, and bring an umbrella".

+Thankfully, the good folks over at `weknowtheweather.com` publish a library containing a client class `Weather` for their API.
+It has a method `is_it_raining`, taking a time and a location in the form of GPS coordinates, and returning a boolean which tells whether it's raining then and there.
+You dutifully include it in your route planning routine somewhere.

 [dont-own-dont-mock]: https://hynek.me/articles/what-to-mock-in-5-mins/